Fogsmen/Interior-Design-Website/README.md

   ![Image](./assets/demo.png)

 ## Setup instructions
-* Clone the program from [Online repo](https://github.com/valentine-ochieng/Interior-Design-Website)
+* Clone the program from [Online repo](https://github.com/valentine-ochieng/Interior-Design-Website).
-* Click on the green button to clone or download
+* Click on the green button to clone or download.
+* Install a text-editor preferably VScode for writing the HTML, CSS, and a README document.
+* Ensure you have an up-to-date terminal for writing CLIs and navigating the directories and adding commiting and pushing the files and progress so far to the git and GitHub.